 Solar, wind, geothermal are typically providing low-intensity energy and are presently not yet the serious competitor for mainstream base-load power supply with few exceptions.
 However, renewable energies are increasingly used in all countries.
 A new industry is being created with numerous opportunities.
-Low-density energy technologies incl. biomass are more valuable for electricity production rather than suppliers of merchant H_2 .
+Low-density energy technologies incl. biomass are more valuable for electricity production rather than suppliers of merchant H2.
 Renewables will contribute to local power needs.
-Direct use of electricity or the production of the biofuels (methanol, ethanol, biodiesel, pyrolysis oil) appears to be much more effective.